mukh07/ws23_project_limbachiya/README.md

 # Unified 2D Human Pose Estimation

 There exist multiple datasets for 2D human pose estimation, each with its unique set of annotated body joints.Generally, each neural network is trained on a particular dataset.This approach often results in networks that excel on their specific dataset but struggle when tested on others.
 Thus, there rarely exists a network which can perform well on most of the datasets.
-Therefore, using the concept of knowledge distillation, we have used a group of pre-trained teachers networks to help create a single, adaptable student network capable of estimating poses across dataset.
+Using the concept of knowledge distillation, we have used a group of pre-trained teachers networks (COCO teacher model & MPII teacher model) to help create a single, adaptable student network capable of estimating poses across dataset (COCO as well as MPII).
 ## Installation

 Entire project is built using python 3.11